mybsam12138/backend-notes/jdbc-key-interfaces-and-methods.md

 # JDBC Key Interfaces and Their Core Methods

 This article summarizes the **most important JDBC interfaces** and their **key methods**, focusing on what each method is responsible for and why it exists.
-It also explains **how JDBC transactions actually work**, which is a common source of confusion.
+It also explains **how JDBC transactions and different statement types actually work**, which are common sources of confusion.

 Understanding these points is enough to read JDBC-related source code and to understand how higher-level frameworks work internally.